AbyBalu/hyperledger-Health-Verification/LFS171x/indy-material/nodejs/AgentDemoScript.md

 To demonstrate how Indy works, we have created a short demo involving the following agents:

-*   **Alice**, who went to Faber College and wants to apply for a job at Acme
+*   **Aby**, who went to Faber College and wants to apply for a job at Acme
-*   **Faber College**, which granted Alice's degree
+*   **Faber College**, which granted Aby's degree
-*   **Acme**, who needs an official copy of Alice's transcript
+*   **Acme**, who needs an official copy of Aby's transcript

 Start the demo as per the start instructions in [README.md](README.md).
-Notice that you should have three browser tabs open - Alice, Faber and ACME.
-These are the Agents, each running in a Docker container and accessed on separate localhost ports: Alice (localhost:3000), Faber College (localhost:3002) and Acme Corporation (localhost:3003).
+Notice that you should have three browser tabs open - Aby, Faber and ACME.
+These are the Agents, each running in a Docker container and accessed on separate localhost ports: Aby (localhost:3000), Faber College (localhost:3002) and Acme Corporation (localhost:3003).
 Although you are accessing them all on the same machine, imagine that they are all running independently, in different places.

 > If you are running this demo using the "In Browser" instructions, the URL for the different Agents will be similar to this: `http://ip172-18-0-14-bf52ab6ac3u00082oj2g-3001.direct.labs.play-with-docker.com/#credentials`, where the "3001" before the word ".direct" is the exposed port number that you clicked on.